Nico331/SE2-2023-G07_Thesis-Management/UserGuide.md

 download the attached file.
 You can **accept** one of the applications, this action will consequently make other applications cancelled.

+Use the search bar above the proposals list to find immediately what you are searching for.

 <img src="guideImages/professorProposal.png" alt="drawing" width="500"/>

 ### 5.3 Co-supervised Proposals <a name ="cosupervised"/>